-This session, held on 16 February 2021, highlighted the benefits of MAPM status for academics and project professionals in the university sector.
+This webinar took place in two parts, held on 16 February and 22 March 2021.
+It highlighted the benefits of MAPM status for academics and project professionals in the university sector.

 Project professionals, and APM members, are well-established in many sectors, such as construction, IT, engineering and infrastructure.

 Universities in the UK and around the world are just as likely as any other sector to have project teams, and yet there is less sense of belonging to a project profession than elsewhere.